hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 3. **Mocking (Important):**  The crucial part is the addition of `MockAliPromoCampaign`.
 The original `AliCampaignEditor` likely relies on methods in `AliPromoCampaign`.
 You MUST mock or stub these out to test `AliCampaignEditor` in isolation.
 The example provides a very basic mock, which you need to expand to cover any interactions with `AliPromoCampaign` that `AliCampaignEditor` needs.

-4. **Comprehensive Test Coverage:**  The tests now cover valid input (initializing with valid data), invalid input (empty strings), and testing with custom language/currency.  **Crucially, it demonstrates how to test inherited methods and methods that are not directly testable without mocking/stubbing (e.g., database interactions or external API calls).**
+4. **Comprehensive Test Coverage:**  The tests now cover valid input (initializing with valid data), invalid input (empty strings), and testing with custom language/currency.  **Crucially, it demonStartes how to test inherited methods and methods that are not directly testable without mocking/stubbing (e.g., database interactions or external API calls).**

 5. **Placeholder for More Tests:**  I've added placeholders (`# Placeholder...`) for tests of other methods.
 You need to add tests for those methods, and you need to provide more thorough stubs for `AliPromoCampaign` to handle the code's dependencies.